Southern Han

-Southern Han (南漢 (Nán Hàn, Naam^{4} Hon^{3}); 917–971), officially Han (漢), originally Yue (越 (Jyut6)), was a dynastic state of China and one of the Ten Kingdoms that existed during the Five Dynasties and Ten Kingdoms period.
+Southern Han (南漢 (Nán Hàn, Naam^{4} Hon^{3}); 917–971), officially Han (漢 (Hon3)), originally Yue (越 (Jyut6)), was a dynastic state of China and one of the Ten Kingdoms that existed during the Five Dynasties and Ten Kingdoms period.
 It was located on China's southern coast, controlling modern Guangdong and Guangxi.
-The dynasty greatly expanded its capital Xingwang Fu (興王府 (Xìngwáng Fǔ, Hing^{1}wong^{4} Fu^{2}), present-day Guangzhou).
+The dynasty greatly expanded its capital Xingwang Fu (興王府 (Xìngwáng Fǔ, Hing^{1} Wong^{4} Fu^{2}), present-day Guangzhou).
 It attempted but failed to annex the autonomous polity of Jinghai, which was controlled by the Vietnamese.

 Founding of the Southern Han

-Liu Yin was named regional governor and military officer by the Tang court in 905.
+Liu Yin (劉隱 (Lau4 Jan2)) was named regional governor and military officer by the Tang court in 905.
 Though the Tang fell two years later, Liu did not declare himself the founder of a new kingdom as other southern leaders had done.
 He merely inherited the title of Prince of Nanping in 909.

-It was not until Liu Yin's death in 917 that his brother, Liu Yan, declared the founding of a new kingdom, which he initially called "Yue" (越); he changed the name to Han (漢) in 918.
-This was because his surname Liu (劉) was the imperial surname of the Han dynasty and he claimed to be a descendant of that famous dynasty.
+It was not until Liu Yin's death in 917 that his brother, Liu Yan (劉龑 (Lau4 Jim2)), declared the founding of a new kingdom, which he initially called "Yue" (越); he changed the name to Han (漢) in 918.
+This was because his surname Liu (劉 (Lau4)) was the imperial surname of the Han dynasty and he claimed to be a descendant of that famous dynasty.
 The kingdom is often referred to as the Southern Han dynasty throughout China's history.
 It attempted but failed to annex the independent polity of Jinghai which was controlled by the Vietnamese.